Have you completed your Household Canvass?

 The annual household canvass is used to update the register of electors.
-The process is being changed this year.

-Under the changes, we are required to match the names and address of our registered electors against data held by the Department for Work and Pensions (DWP).
+We are required to match the names and address of our registered electors against data held by the Department for Work and Pensions (DWP).
 We are also allowed to compare our electoral data against data held by other departments of the Council.

-How does the new canvass work?
+How does the canvass work?

 - The electoral register is sent securely to DWP to be matched.
 Electors' names and address will be matched against information that they hold.